ILIAS-eLearning/ILIAS/docs/documentation/maintenance-coordinator.md

 ## Role of the Coordinator

 The Coordinator is not the owner of the component but much more the curator.
-The coordinator ensures the quality of contributations to the component and makes it possible for others to commit.
+The coordinator ensures the quality of contributions to the component and makes it possible for others to commit.
 The coordinator is responsible that the documentation is kept up to date by the contributors and that the guidelines of the component are met.
 The coordinator moderates the discussion on